 Food allergies in dogs have been a hot topic in the last few years, maybe your dog is itchy, or your vet suggested they may have food allergies.
-Food allergies can be frustrating, it is heartbreaking to see your dog itchy and uncomfortable.
-In fact, food allergies can cause a lot more than just an itchy pup, they can lead to behavior problems, vomiting, diarrhea, or even more severe medical conditions
+Food allergies can be frustrating, and it is heartbreaking to see your dog itchy and uncomfortable.
+Food allergies can cause a lot more than just an itchy pup; they can lead to behavior problems, vomiting, diarrhea, or even more severe medical conditions.

 You fall in love.

 That’s exactly what happened to me when I met this extremely underweight, almost hairless German Shepherd.